 A: When it comes to food consumption for instance, we would typically use a “bottom-up” approach, where we take your intake and total the emissions that come from the different food groups you consume . – This is in contrast to a “top to bottom” approach, where we would look at the emissions of food by the total Norwegian population and divide it by the number of citizens.

 In Ducky we use a combination of the bottom-up and top-down approaches, and use results from the two to verify our calculations.
 This approach gives the most accurate results possible and we are confident that our footprint calculation is state-of-the-art.

 Both the bottom-up and top-down approaches require you to choose databases.
 For life cycle assessment data, we use a number of different LCA databases depending on the topic, as some databases are better in some areas than others.
 A full overview can be found in our complete documentation.

 For the top-down calculation an input-output database is used.
-We have previously used Exiobase but are currently in the process of transitioning a model based on Eurostat, constructed by Asplan Viak.
-We’ve chosen Eurostat because the resolution is higher since it is Europe-specific rather than global, and because it is updated yearly, rather than every 5 years as is the case with Exiobase.
+We use Eurostat because the resolution is higher since it is Europe-specific rather than if we were to use a global database, and because it is updated yearly.

 Q: What is the difference between emissions and a footprint?